 It’s All in Australia

 The rugged landscape of the Red Centre.
 Thousands of miles of beaches.
 The stupendous Great Barrier Reef.
 Kangaroos and koala bears.
 Magnificent wine regions.
 Monolithic land-forms.
 Subtropical rain forests.
 Expansive wildlife habitats.
 Sprawling deserts.
 Striking city skylines.
-You can find them all in Australia, though they’re still only a fraction of what makes the commonwealth one of the world’s most desirable vacation destinations.
-The options for your vacation choices are endless, and your travel agent can help guide you to your own personal nirvana.
+You can find them all in Australia, though these highlights are still only a fraction of what makes the commonwealth one of the world’s most desirable vacation destinations.
+The options for your vacation choices are endless, and your travel advisor can help guide you to your own personal adventure.